Data Ingestion & Inventory Sync Workflows

 System Architecture & Ingestion Topology

-A production-grade pharmacy inventory architecture is structured around a layered ingestion model that isolates raw telemetry from business logic and persistence layers.
+A production-grade pharmacy ingestion architecture is structured around a layered model that isolates raw telemetry from business logic and persistence.
 The ingestion tier accepts heterogeneous payloads from wholesale distributors, ERP systems, handheld scanners, and dispensing terminals.
-Each payload is normalized into a canonical event schema before entering the transformation pipeline.
-For wholesale and distributor communications, standardized EDI transactions serve as the primary reconciliation vector.
-The EDI 852 & 846 Parsing Pipelines component handles segment extraction, control number validation, and quantity reconciliation against purchase orders, ensuring that inbound shipment data aligns precisely with expected lot-level attributes before inventory adjustments are committed.
+Each payload is normalized into a canonical event schema before it enters the transformation pipeline, then routed through a message broker so that high-velocity dispensing events never block batch reconciliation jobs.

 Regulatory alignment is enforced at the schema level, not retroactively during audits.
-Every drug record must satisfy strict structural and semantic constraints before it enters the inventory ledger.
-Controlled substances require explicit scheduling classification, NDC-to-DEA code mapping, authorized handler attribution, and lot/serial traceability.
-The JSON Schema Validation for Drug Records layer acts as the primary compliance gate, rejecting malformed payloads, missing required fields, or unauthorized schedule transitions.
-Validation failures are routed to a quarantined dead-letter queue with full payload preservation, ensuring that compliance officers can reconstruct the exact rejection context without data loss.
+Every drug record must satisfy strict structural and semantic constraints before it enters the ledger: a canonical NDC, an explicit schedule classification, lot and serial traceability, and authorized-handler attribution.
+The JSON Schema Validation for Drug Records layer is the primary compliance gate, rejecting malformed payloads, missing required fields, and unauthorized schedule transitions.

 Production-Ready Python Implementation

-The following implementation demonstrates a production-grade ingestion worker that enforces schema validation, cryptographic integrity, exponential backoff retries, and dead-letter queue routing.
+The following implementation demonstrates a production-grade ingestion worker that enforces schema validation, cryptographic integrity, exponential-backoff retries, and dead-letter-queue routing.
 It is designed for deployment in regulated environments where auditability and deterministic execution are mandatory.

 import asyncio